The master's advantage

 "It's no secret that British higher education holds a remarkable reputation for its high academic standards.
 The LLM International Commercial Law programme at the University of Reading, offers an unprecedented studying experience.
 One of its' most inviting qualities is the opportunity to choose from a diverse range of specialist pathways with modules covering a range of issues in international commercial law.
 I chose to specialise in International Dispute Resolution (Arbitration)."

 "The International Commercial Arbitration module benefits from accreditation by the Chartered Institute of Arbitrators (CIArb).
-Having completed the module, I can now apply for an associate membership of this renowned institute."
+Having completed the module, I applied for an associate membership of this renowned institute."

 The value of mooting